Employer Compliance for Worker Silica Exposure

 Some forms of silica are virtually non-toxic if ingested orally, according to the Carolinas Poison Center.
 However, when inhaled--particularly over long periods of time--silica can contribute to incurable diseases and illnesses.
 Lung cancer, chronic respiratory infections, COPDs (chronic obstructive pulmonary diseases), and of course, silicosis.
 The latter is an incurable lung disease that limits one's ability to breathe, makes the individual more susceptible to other diseases, and can cause fever, cough, blue skin (for lack of breathing), and other ailments.

 Employers have certain legal obligations to educate workers on appropriate handling and response in work environments that might involve exposure to silica.
-Employers must also limit the amount of silica workers are exposed to on a work shift basis and provide proper equipment.
+Employers must also limit the number of silica workers are exposed to on a work shift basis and provide proper equipment.

 In early 2016, the Occupational Safety & Health Administration approved a rule change that sets forth new standards that will hopefully make workplaces safer for employees.
 The rule minimizes silica exposure limits that employers are legally allowed to expose workers to on a work shift basis.